leberns/sp-hello-events/spfx-hello-events/README.md

 `npm install --save @pnp/logging @pnp/common @pnp/odata @pnp/sp`

-* Jest, see the specific topic at [Testing SharePoint Framework with Jest](./testing-spfx-with-jest.md)
+* Jest, see the specific topic at [Testing a SharePoint Framework Project with Jest](./testing-spfx-with-jest.md)

 ### Example of a Geolocation field